• Recipe Index

 Instructions

 • Remove the skin from the salmon and ensure there are no bones.
 Cut into chunks, approx 2in/5cm cubes.
-Put the salmon and the spinach into the food processor and process until combined and broken up but not mush.
+Put the salmon, spinach, feta, lemon juice and a generous grind of pepper into the food processor and process until combined and broken up but try not to over-mix.

-• Transfer to a bowl, if easier, and add the crumbled feta, lemon juice and a generous grinding of pepper.
-Mix until the cheese is well spread through the mix then divide into 6 and form into burgers.
-They will be relatively soft - if you want and have time you can lay on a tray to firm up in the fridge for a little time before cooking.
+• Remove the blade from the food processor then divide the mixture into 4 and form into burgers.
+They will be relatively soft - if you have time, I'd suggest you lay on a baking sheet/tray to firm up in the fridge for around an hour before cooking.

-• Cook either on the grill or in a skillet/frying pan with a little oil for approx 3min each side until gently browned and cooked through.
-Note they will cook quicker than a solid piece of fillet.
+• Cook the salmon burgers either on the grill or in a skillet/frying pan with a little oil for approximately 3 minutes each side until gently browned and cooked through.
+Note they will cook quicker than a solid piece of salmon fillet.
+You'll see white-looking juices coming out the side as they are near done on each side.

-• Toast the buns/muffins if you like then spread on a thin layer of the avocado cream before topping with the burger.
-You can serve open or as a regular burger 'sandwich' as you prefer.
+• Toast the buns then spread on a thin layer of the avocado cream on the bottom before topping with the burger.

 Video